Gene Kelly: 1958–1996: After MGM

 In 1963, Kelly joined Universal Pictures for a two-year stint.
 He joined 20th Century Fox in 1965, but had little to do—partly due to his decision to decline assignments away from Los Angeles for family reasons.
 His perseverance finally paid off, with the major box-office hit A Guide for the Married Man (1967), in which he directed Walter Matthau.
 Then, a major opportunity arose when Fox—buoyed by the returns from The Sound of Music (1965)—commissioned Kelly to direct Hello, Dolly!
 (1969), again directing Matthau along with Barbra Streisand.
 The film was nominated for seven Academy Awards, winning three.

 In 1966, Kelly starred in a musical television special for CBS titled Gene Kelly in New York, New York.
 The special focuses on Gene Kelly in a musical tour around Manhattan, dancing along such landmarks as Rockefeller Center, the Plaza Hotel, and the Museum of Modern Art, which serve as backdrops for the show's entertaining production numbers.
 The special was written by Woody Allen, who also stars alongside Kelly.
 Guest stars included choreographer Gower Champion, British musical comedy star Tommy Steele, and singer Damita Jo DeBlanc.

 In 1970, he made another television special: Gene Kelly and 50 Girls, and was invited to bring the show to Las Vegas, which he did for an eight-week stint on the condition he be paid more than any artist had ever been paid there.
 He directed veteran actors James Stewart and Henry Fonda in the comedy Western The Cheyenne Social Club (1970), which performed poorly at the box office.
 In 1973, he worked again with Frank Sinatra as part of Sinatra's Emmy-nominated TV special, Magnavox Presents Frank Sinatra.

-In 1974, he appeared as one of many special narrators in the surprise hit That's Entertainment!
-In 1976, he directed and co-starred with his friend Fred Astaire in the sequel That's Entertainment, Part II.
-It was a measure of his powers of persuasion that he managed to coax the 77-year-old Astaire—who had insisted that his contract rule out any dancing, having long since retired—into performing a series of song-and-dance duets, evoking a powerful nostalgia for the glory days of the American musical film.